1 Bg 9-1972: The Most Confidential Knowledge

 > engaged, and sometimes, in the absence of his mother, he

-> Vyasadeva.
-He says that while engaged as a boy servant
+> previous life he was engaged as a boy servant

-> for those purified devotees during the four months of their
+> of purified devotees during four months of their

-> stay, he was intimately associating with them.
+> stay and that he was intimately associating with them.

 > Sometimes those sages left remnants of food on their dishes,